Best canals in Amsterdam

 Moreover, Brouwersgracht combines beauty with function.
 It connects the four main canals in town (Singel, Herengracht, Keizersgracht and Prinsengracht) and it is one of the main arteries for boats heading into Amsterdam’s Wild Wild West.
 Surprisingly, despite its attractiveness and its function as a corridor, the more western part of Brouwersgracht (west of the intersection with Prinsengracht) is still relatively quiet.

-2. Prinsengracht: maybe not the most beautiful, but definitely the most famous and lively canal in Amsterdam
+2. Prinsengracht: maybe not the most beautiful, but definitely the most famous canal in Amsterdam

-If we were to make a list of the most popular or the famous canals in Amsterdam, without any doubt Prinsengracht would rank number 1.
+If we were to make a list of the most famous canals in Amsterdam, without any doubt Prinsengracht would rank number 1.
 I guess that 99% of all Amsterdam visitors get to see Prinsengracht, one way or the other.
 And so should you!

-With its impressive length of more than 3 kilometers it cuts right through the city center, starting in the northwest at Brouwersgracht and ending in the Amstel river.
+With its impressive length of more than 3 kilometers this famous canal cuts right through the city center, starting in the northwest at Brouwersgracht and ending in the Amstel river.
 One could argue that the extensions Korte (meaning ‘short’) Prinsengracht to the north and Nieuwe (meaning ‘new’) Prinsengracht to the east are also part of Prinsengracht, making it even more omnipresent.

 The construction of Prinsengracht started in1612 and took almost 50 years to complete.
 In that period Amsterdam became the third largest city in the world, after London and Paris.
 Can you imagine?